 Where V is the airspeed in m/sec and L the wing chord in meters.

 The Reynolds number is therefore dependent on the weather conditions, the

 The Re increases as the airspeed, the air density and the wing chord increases.

 Since the wing chords of model aircraft are often much less than 1 meter, one

 may get a Re value close enough for modelling purposes by using the following

-Re = speed in kilometres per hour * chord in centimetres * 189 (Metric units).
+Re = speed in kilometers per hour * chord in centimeters * 189 (Metric units).

 Re = speed in miles per hour * chord in inches * 770 (Imperial units).

 At low airspeed and small wing chord (as with a model aircraft) the air viscosity

 is a dominant factor, whereas with the full-sized aircraft the viscosity effects of